1755 - British expedition against Fort Duquesne

 Once at Fort Cumberland, Dunbar dispatched an Indian messenger to General Shirley with an account of the defeat.
 Meanwhile, Mr. Dinwiddie proposed to Dunbar a second attempt on Fort Duquesne.

 On August 1, Dunbar then held a council of war with Lieutenant-Colonel Gage, Governor Sharpe, Major Chapman, Major Sparke, and Sir John St. Clair.
 The council rejected Dinwiddie's proposal as impracticable.

 On August 2, Dunbar left Fort Cumberland and began his march towards Philadelphia with 1,600 men, 4 6-pdrs and 4 cohorns.
 The fort was now garrisoned by invalids and companies from Virginia, some 400 men all together.

-Virginians left alone voted to raised 1,000 men for the defence of their frontier.
+After the defeat, Virginia voted to raise 1,000 men for the defence of their frontier.
 Four companies of rangers were also ordered out.

 Dumas replaced Contrecoeur in the command of Fort Duquesne.
-His first care was to set on the Western tribes to attack the border settlements.
+His first care was to send the Western tribes to attack the border settlements.
 The Delawares and Shawnees, old but neglected friends of the British, now took the lead against them.
 Many tribes of the Ohio also took up the hatchet, as did various remoter tribes.

-Some seven war-parties accompanied by French officers and soldiers took the field.
-Their raids ruined the borders of the three adjacent provinces, Pennsylvania, Maryland, and Virginia.
+Some seven war parties accompanied by French officers and soldiers took the field.
+They raided the frontier of the three adjacent provinces, Pennsylvania, Maryland, and Virginia.
 The inhabitants were driven off and the settlements totally destroyed over a tract of land 120 km wide.

-In Virginia alone, Washington at the head of a force of some 1,000 undisciplined men, later raised to 1,500, had to protect a frontier of about 550 km.
+In Virginia, Washington had to protect a frontier of about 550 km with a force of some 1,000 undisciplined men, later raised to 1,500.
 His headquarters were at Winchester.
 Virginians were in mortal fear of a slave insurrection and dared not go far from home.

-As autumn advanced, the Indian war-parties grew more and more audacious.
+As autumn advanced, the Indian war parties grew more and more audacious.
 Braddock had opened a road for them by which they could cross the mountains at their ease.
-Some 240 peoples were killed in the area of Patterson's Creek.
+Some 240 people were killed in the area of Patterson's Creek.